Armored Heart: L'Odeur de l'Amour

 Seeker quirked an eyebrow.
 It was far from the playful expression she usually wore for her, Dear noted.
 It was calculating, and suspicious.
 “I’m Seeker,” she carefully said.
 “My friend’s name will have to wait until the fae are in no position to learn it.”
 She gestured to the other side of the dining hall, where the fae, Inquisitor, and Gorance were arguing.

 “A sensible precaution,” said the pixie, as she flew to the rim of Dear’s glass of wine, and sat down on it with a little puff of shiny dust that fizzled out of existence when it hit something.
-“What do I call you then, lass?” she asked, looking up at her with the aura of an unimpressed school teacher, and the authority to match it.
+“What do I call you then, lass?”
+She asked, looking up at her with the aura of an unimpressed school teacher, and the authority to match it.

-“Seeker calls me Dear, and that… seems to be the…” she trailed off, and quirked her head at the little creature.
+“Seeker calls me Dear, and that… seems to be the…” She trailed off, and quirked her head at the little creature.
 She was not about to be put on the back foot by a stranger the size of a sock.
-“What’s your name?” she demanded.
+“What’s your name?”
+She demanded.

 “Wynn,” said the pixie, her accent twisting it onto sounding more like Hwenn.
 “And mind your manners, girl!”

-Little girl.
+Little girl, then.
 Babe, even,” corrected Wynn, who turned away from her and back to Seeker.
 Dear glared at the back of the little thing’s head, and had to resist the urge to flick her off her glass.
 She thought Seeker looked to be on the same page, on that front.

 “She’s scarcely the rude one,” said Seeker coolly.
 “You’re sitting on her drink.”

 The pixie looked down.
-“Oh bother, I’ve done that, haven’t I?” she scolded herself as she hopped down from the glass, and simply sat down on the tablecloth with her legs crossed.
-“So, how’d a bloody demon talk the likes of you into this?” she asked Seeker.
+“Oh bother, I’ve done that, haven’t I?”
+She scolded herself as she hopped down from the glass, and simply sat down on the tablecloth with her legs crossed.
+“So, how’d a bloody demon talk the likes of you into this?”
+She asked Seeker.

 Seeker eyed her for a moment, then gestured at Lanri.
 “I have a duty to her,” she said, and after a sigh, continued.
-“And as of now, I haven’t thought of a way safely fulfill it.”
+“And as of now, I haven’t thought of a way safely fulfill them.”

 Wynn smiled, and nodded, knowingly.
 “I’ve seen this before,” she said.